rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Site Scripting/Prevention/Basic Prevention.md

 Ideally, input validating should block invalid inputs.
 An alternative approach would be to attempt to clean invalid input to make it valid, but this is more prone to errors and must be avoided when necessary.
 ## Whitelisting vs Blacklisting
-Employing whitelists is much better rather than blacklists, as this will future proof your application when new harmful contents appear
+Employing whitelists is much better rather than blacklists, as this will future proof your application defenses when new harmful contents appear and make it less susceptible to attacks that seek to evade your blacklist by obfuscating invalid values.

 For example, instead of trying to make a list of harmful protocols, such as `javascript`, `data`, etc., it is easier to simply make a list of safe protocols, such as HTTP and HTTPS.